netobserv/network-observability-operator/docs/FlowCollector.md

 Loki configuration for MANUAL mode.
 This is the more flexible configuration.
-It will be ignored for other mods
+It will be ignored for other modes.

 <table>
     <thead>